How to dimension feature patterns on drawings

 Using GD&T for best results

 The best way to avoid accumulation of tolerances is to use a methodology that does not rely on any form of direct dimensions.
-ASME Y14.5-2009 actually suggests that GD&T should be used instead of direct dimensions to locate features.
+ASME Y14.5 actually suggests that GD&T should be used instead of direct dimensions to locate features.
 I have discovered the hard way that many individuals in the engineering field have an irrational fear of GD&T. Even still, GD&T provides a far superior method for the location of positions within a feature pattern.
 The example in Figure 6 shows a less cluttered drawing.
 With the addition of MMC to the feature control frame, this method could provide even better results since it would make use of bonus tolerance.
 The position of each feature within the pattern has an optimal tolerance zone that more closely matches design intent.
-One more added benefit is that all features controlled by a signal feature control frame are automatically considered as a pattern.
+One more added benefit is that all features controlled by a single feature control frame are automatically considered as a pattern.

 Since the tolerance zone is optimized, using GD&T may help reduce costs by allowing the manufacturing process to vary in a way that is more in line with design intent.
 In turn, this can reduce the number of unnecessary part rejections.